K3vinb5/Unyo/README.md

 If you are on **Linux**, you can:
 - Download the .zip, extract it and run the executable "unyo"
 - Downlaod the .AppImage, and run it (Recommended option)
-- DOwnload the .deb, and install the package by running "sudo apt install ./package_name.deb" (Debian based distros only)
+- Download the .deb, and install the package by running "sudo apt install ./package_name.deb" (Debian based distros only)

 ## Available Sources